jpelz/DaFlowPINN/README.md

 - rff_config.yaml (PINN with Fourier Feature Embeddings)
 - hbc_config.yaml (PINN with forced exact boundary conditions using approximate distance functions)

-To change the seeding density, epchochs, optimizer,... edit the *.yaml files or create your own.
+To change the seeding density, epochs, optimizer,... edit the *.yaml files or create your own.

 ---